Norton Password Manager Review: Quick Expert Summary

 Norton encrypts the passwords in your vault with 256-bit AES encryption, which is virtually unbreakable.
 Even with today’s immense computing power, it would take billions of years to crack 256-bit AES encryption with a brute-force attack.
 Additionally, because Norton uses end-to-end encryption, it’s impossible for anyone at Norton to access or accidentally leak your information — this zero-knowledge policy ensures that you are the only person that can access your password vault.

-However, Norton’s strict zero-knowledge policy can also be a double-edged sword.
-If you lose your master password, you won’t be able to access your password vault.
-Admittedly, you can use biometric authentication on your mobile device to log in and reset your vault password — providing some form of account recovery.
-Norton also lets you create and download recovery keys as a PDF.
-While this solution may not be ideal, it at least provides a critical backup method for regaining access when necessary.
-That said, competitors like LastPass offer several different account recovery options, such as SMS account recovery, which I think Norton should definitely consider adding.
+However, Norton’s strict zero-knowledge policy can be a double-edged sword.
+If you lose your master password before enabling biometric authentication on your phone, you won’t be able to access your password vault.
+If you did enable it, you can use biometric authentication on your mobile device to log in and reset your master password.
+Many premium password managers don’t allow you to reset your vault password with biometrics, so I’m happy to see this included.
+Additionally, Norton lets you create and download recovery keys as a PDF file.
+That said, competitors like LastPass offer several different account recovery options, such as letting you restore a previous master password, which Norton should consider adding.

 Norton does feature a cool mobile unlock feature that allows you to unlock your vault on desktop without a master password.
-When you enable it, Norton sends a notification to your mobile device that you can accept to log in.
+When you enable it, Norton sends a notification to your phone that you can accept to log in.
 This doesn’t require biometric data — simply the act of approving the notification.
-While this provides convenience, its security implications should be carefully considered as it bypasses the need for a master password entirely.
+While this is convenient, its security implications should be considered as it bypasses the need for a master password entirely.
 During testing, the feature worked well, but there were occasions where I had to request a second notification.
 Biometric login, meanwhile, is available through the mobile app only.
 Most premium competitors offer biometric login with compatible desktop computers using Windows Hello, so it’d be good to see that included with Norton.

 Norton Password Manager has pretty good two-factor authentication (2FA) options, too.
 These include compatibility with mobile authenticator apps such as Google Authenticator and USB security keys like YubiKey.
 Furthermore, Norton Password Manager provides 2FA through SMS — adding an extra layer of flexibility for users.
 Just remember, these 2FA options are configured through your Norton account.
 Once you’ve logged into Norton using these methods, you only need your master password to unlock your vault.